eliotball/cdp/README.md

 Installation
 ------------

-Put `cdp.sh` somewhere on your system, and add this line to your `.bashrc`:
+Put `cd.sh` somewhere on your system, and add this line to your `.bashrc`:

-    alias cd=". cdp.sh"
+    alias cd=". cd.sh"